Leehembling/leehembling/README.md

 - Developed a sales dashboard in Power BI to track performance metrics.
 - Analyzed customer data using Python to identify key market segments.
 - Created an interactive Tableau report to visualize economic data trends.
+- WIP: Developing a basic app to use with the Football Manager series of games that aids with team selection.

 🎯 **Goals:**
 - To continuously learn and apply new data analysis methodologies.
 - Contribute to open-source projects and collaborate with the data science community.
 - Develop predictive models that can influence strategic business decisions.
+- Find a role to really develop my skills and maximise my enthusiasm and drive!

 <!---```